All About Beetles

-Yes, the majority of Beetles can fly having two pairs of wings.
+Yes, the majority of beetles can fly.
+Most beetles have two pairs of wings.
 The front pair of wings are tougher than than the back pair and are often called shields.
-Being made from a material called "Chitin" they are tougher and more rigid, these are not really effective as wings, but protect the "real" more delicate wings underneath them.
+These "shields" are made from a material called "Chitin" which makes them tougher and more rigid.
+Consequently, these "shields" are not really effective as wings, but protect the "real" more delicate wings underneath them.

 There are a few species of ground beetles that have lost the ability to fly having become more accustomed to running.
 Some have even fused their wing cases, or shields, together to make stronger "armour" and offer them greater protection.

 - Mayflies have a single pair of direct flight wings

 - Dragonflies have two pairs of direct flight wings

 - wing muscles insert directly at wing bases

 - gives a greater degree of flexibility in flight(easier to change direction)